base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 `export AWS_SECRET_ACCESS_KEY=<secret key here>`

-Export these keys and do `packer build path/to/baseJenkinsEC2.json` again.
+Export these keys and do `packer build` again.

 #### Launch EC2 instance from AMI
  * From the AWS Console, select `EC2`